Cloud sandbox

 Where thane differs

-thane takes a fundamentally different approach: instead of shipping your code to a remote VM, thane sandboxes it right on your machine using Linux kernel primitives (Landlock for filesystem, seccomp for syscalls).
-This means zero network latency, no per-minute costs, and your code never leaves your laptop. thane also wraps the sandbox in a full terminal workspace with split panes, an embedded browser, and 41 JSON-RPC methods — so you get both the safety of a sandbox and the productivity of a real development environment.
+thane takes a fundamentally different approach: instead of shipping your code to a remote VM, thane sandboxes it right on your machine using OS-native primitives (Landlock + seccomp on Linux, App Sandbox on macOS).
+This means zero network latency, no per-minute costs, and your code never leaves your laptop. thane also wraps the sandbox in a full terminal workspace with split panes, an embedded browser, and an agent queue — so you get both the safety of a sandbox and the productivity of a real development environment.

 Which should you choose?